-Home & Garden Home Tomatoes Are the Most Useful Food to Preserve By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Updated September 24, 2019 ©.
+Home & Garden Home Tomatoes Are the Most Useful Food to Preserve By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Updated September 24, 2019 ©.
 K Martinko – Home-canned tomatoes Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Come September, I try to fill as many jars as I can.
 I spent all of last Sunday canning tomatoes.
 It's a mid-September ritual that, every year, I think I'm going to skip because it's so much work, but then the season rolls around and I can't imagine not doing it.
 It's partly self-imposed pressure to continue a tradition that I grew up watching my mother, aunt, and grandmother do every fall.
 But mostly I do it because I love having a well-stocked pantry.
 I feel satisfied seeing those jars of beautiful tomatoes, every single one of which I've handled, knowing that my family has a food supply that cannot be affected by power outages.
 I like knowing that those tomatoes are locally grown, that they haven't been shipped from a drought-ridden part of the world, that there's no BPA in the lining, that I can reuse the same jars, year after year.
 A few friends quizzed me on why I can tomatoes, of all things.
 Pickles and jams seem to be more popular items, but I do tomatoes because I use them the most.
 They're by far the most versatile item in my pantry, the building blocks of countless recipes.
 With a jar of tomatoes, I'm halfway to a great pasta sauce.
 I can blend it up for instant pizza sauce, turn it into a summery tomato soup on a cold winter day, or thicken up a dal or curry.
 So, I tackled my four huge bags of Roma tomatoes, purchased from a local food co-op, first thing in the morning on Sunday.
 It was supposed to be 40 pounds, but when I measured out half of one bag, it was 10 pounds, so really, I think I got more like 80 pounds of tomatoes.
 All I know is, it was a lot and it took me five hours to finish.
 It takes a while to get the assembly line up and running.
 There's a pot of boiling water for scalding the tomatoes, a cutting board to peel them, a colander set over a bowl to collect the skins, seeds, and cores.
 More bowls fill with prepared tomato halves, while I heat a canner on the stove with empty jars in it.
 Another small pot softens the new snap lids.
 Tea towels are spread on the counters to receive the just-boiled jars.
 But once everything gets going, I move steadily toward the end goal.
 The key is not to stop.
 I have learned over the years to reserve a large chunk of time for this project, rather than chip away at it over a few days.
 I tell my family to clear out and stay away, unless they want to help.
 And then, once I feel like I can't peel another tomato, I do another dozen.
-If you've ever wanted to learn how to can tomatoes – and it's something I think everyone should try at least once – read this great TreeHugger article by Kelly Rossiter.
-It has taught me everything I needed to know, and the rest just comes with practice.